harvard-intouch/harvard-intouch.github.io/_pages/joining.md

 ---
 layout: archive
-title: "Joining"
+title: "Interested in participting as a peer staffer?"
 permalink: /joining/
 ---

-## Interested in participting as a peer staffer?

 Fill out the form below, or feel free to email us: (John Ahrens - ahrensj@g.harvard.edu).